10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

-# Software Developer Guide for RISC-V CI
+# Setting up CI/CD with Jenkins

-A software developer is the end-user who will develop or build his/her projects on RISC-V compute instance using RISC-V CI.
-This guide will cover all the things a software developer needs to integrate their project with RISC-V continuous integration.
+This document describes how one can get access to Jenkins and add their project in Jenkins for CI/CD.
+The Jenkins server is currently hosted at [https://dash.cloud-v.co](https://dash.cloud-v.co)

-__Note: All the compute instances in Jenkins have restrictions regarding which jobs will run on the compute instance.
+All the compute instances in Jenkins have restrictions regarding which jobs will run on the compute instance.
 The administrator has to allow you for using specific instance.
-Be sure to contact administrator and tell them which instance you want to use__
+Be sure to contact administrator and tell them which instance you want to use

-There are currently two ways to integrate version control (Git) project with Cloud-V.
+There are currently two ways to integrate projects with Jenkins on Cloud-V.

 1. Using Cloud-V automatic integration (beta)
 2. Manually integrating your project with Cloud-V